 A. Yes, to avoid waiting in long lines, it is highly recommended that you buy Park Guell tickets in advance.

 A. Park Guell can be reached by bus, metro and car.
-The best option would be to opt for the Bus Guell -- a shuttle that takes you directly to Park Guell.
+Please note: Bus Guell shuttle facility is temporarily out of service.

 A. It takes about two hours to cover all the major sections of Park Guell.